ejeschke/ginga/README.txt

     $ python setup.py install

-The program can then be run using the command "ginga.py"
+The program can then be run using the command "ginga"

 For further information please see the file ginga/doc/INSTALL.txt